| Honey,

 a general trend toward mobility and the need for instant access

-anywhere,” said Mr. Heinstein.
+to information anytime andanywhere,” said Mr. Heinstein.
 “This includes access

 to learning.”